Gondolin Security Design¶

 - The host follows redirects itself (

-Guarantee: the guest cannot open raw TCP tunnels, cannot use UDP (except DNS), and cannot
+Guarantee: the guest cannot open arbitrary raw TCP tunnels, cannot use UDP (except DNS), and cannot

-reach blocked networks (e.g. localhost/metadata) through DNS tricks or redirects, as long
+reach blocked networks (e.g. localhost/metadata) through DNS tricks or redirects in HTTP/TLS flows,

 DNS within the system is supported because there is utility in it, but DNS resolutions are fully disregarded by the HTTP stack as the host will resolve it from scratch.

-ICMP ECHOs are supported by made up.
-Any IP can be pinged.
+ICMP ECHOs are synthetic in this model; any IP can be pinged.

 Secret Non-Exposure¶